uiuc-focal-lab/syncode/README.md

 # IndentationError: unindent does not match any outer indentation level
 ```

 SynCode can fix this problem!
-We simply switch the mode to `grammar_mask` to load the SynCode augmented model.
+We simply switch the mode to `grammar_mask`/`grammar_strict` to load the SynCode augmented model.
 With the constrained decoding of SynCode, the LLM is able to generate a correct Python program.

 ``` python
 from syncode import Syncode